Site of Parkside Public Access

 Consensus to improve our park side point on the western shores of the harbor has always been strong.
 In addition to a large, gravel surface lot eroding directly into the harbor, landside facilities at this site include the Public Utilities Commission (PUC) garages (with considerable outside, industrial storage for their operations) and the county Dog Pound.
 City planning and visioning documents have long expressed the desire to relocate the PUC garages out of the park.
 The local, non-profit Animal Advocates group has also been seeking an off-site, upgrade for the pound.
 In 2011, an offer from the DNR to rebuild the public access facilities at this site was reviewed and accepted by the Park Board and City Council.
 Survey and preliminary design work began, and a cooperative partnership agreement between the city and the DNR was signed in 2012.
 (Click here to view the working concept plan of the project.)

 One of the first components of the project the DNR ordered further study on were the wave conditions in the southwest corner of the harbor.
 An existing rubble-mound break wall of approximately 100’ offers some protection from east/southeast waves, however, after a complete wave analysis by the engineering firm JJR, it has been determined that improvements to the break wall are necessary.
 To provide safe egress for boaters, the DNR has a 1/2 foot or less wave height recommendation for public access projects.
 Having calmer conditions at the ramp, even in high winds, is paramount for boater safety.
-An extension to the existing break wall of approx. 105 feet would provide the necessary protection to ensure calm conditions at the launch.
-Before further design work proceeds, the DNR has asked for our review and approval of this new break wall configuration (click here for a visual).
+An extension to the existing break wall of approx. 105 feet would provide the necessary protection to ensure calm conditions at the launch. (click here for an aerial harbor view of proposed breakwall) Before further design work proceeds, the DNR has asked for our review and approval of this new break wall configuration (click here for a visual).

 Another component of this project involves storm water management and resource protection.
 Best Management Practices (BMPs) are an integral part of our working concept plan.
 Restoring coastal wetlands may be one of the BMPs available to compliment other storm water management infrastructure planned for the site (click here for visual).